Sunday, February 28, 2016

 The CryptO'pinion?

-I love this speedster; it might not be perfect, but at least it's nothing like that dreadful Outrun.
-And we're armed, so that's basically one hell of an added bonus (since when has adding a gun not been a good idea!).
-A much-underrated game that deserves more attention because it's fast, thrilling, and the car has a gun.
+Technically, it's far from being the best racer, but I love this speedster.
+And we're armed, so that's basically one hell of a bonus (since when has adding a gun not been a good idea!).
+A much-underrated game that deserves more attention because it's fast, thrilling, and the car is weaponised.
+A perfect combination!

-Racing with guns.
-What more could you want?
-Yup, it's an absolutely fantastic game.
+Racing with guns - what more could you want?
+Yup, this is an absolutely superb game.

 Tuesday, February 23, 2016